 “Statin therapy caused a small excess of mostly mild muscle pain.
 Most (>90%) of all reports of muscle symptoms by participants allocated statin therapy were not due to the statin.”

 The authors go on to state that when a patient reports muscle symptoms while taking a statin, they are unlikely to be caused by the drug.
-The investigators note that there was substantial variation in how the studies defined and reported muscle symptoms.
-Nevertheless, the authors believe that muscle pain experienced during statin treatment is mostly imaginary or due to aging and not brought on by the drugs.
+The message to patients: muscle pain experienced during statin treatment is mostly imaginary or due to aging and not brought on by the drugs.

 The Media Amplifies the Message: Statin Side Effects Are Imaginary: